julianastahelin/personal-portfolio/README.md

 <p>This is my personal portfolio as a front-end web developer, where I show my curriculum and some recent projects. </p>
 <p>This project was first built with React and Styled Components.
 Then, a few months later, I needed to update the info on my tech stack and decided to refactor my entire portfolio applying some of my most recent learnings.</p>
-<p> Now, it is built with Next.js, Typescript, Tailwind and Contentlayer.
-I used Git and conventional commits to keep track of the process and make it as organised as possible. </p>
+<p> Now, it is built with Next.js, Typescript, Tailwind, Contentlayer and Framer Motion.
+I used Git and <a href='https://www.conventionalcommits.org/en/v1.0.0/'>Conventional Commits</a> to keep track of the process and make it as organised as possible. </p>

 <p>Hope you like it!</p>